vosaul/status.im/content/status.md

 Argument |  Description
 --------- |  -----------
 name |  What your users will type in following a forward slash to invoke the command.
-For instance, if you wrote name: `“hello”`, your user might invoke `/hello`.
+For instance, if you wrote name: `"hello"`, your user might invoke `/hello`.
 There is an additional `params` object available on any of the below commands, including in params itself. title | This is what will appear in the list of suggestions when a user starts typing a command. description | Appears below the `title` in the list of suggestions and does exactly what it says. validator | Allows you to check your users’ input before sending off the command.
 It takes a function, which should return an error if the input is invalid.